drivernation/kaiju/README.md

 For more information on using Kaiju, checkout out our [wiki](https://github.com/drivernation/kaiju/wiki)!

-Want to contribute to Dropwizard?
+Want to contribute to Kaiju?
 ---
 Before working on the code, if you plan to contribute changes, please read the following [CONTRIBUTING](CONTRIBUTING.md) document.